Together in Christ: 'Fading or Forever' — 1 John 2:15-17

 Today's Prayer

-O Father, I need the Holy Spirit's help to help me place the right priorities in my life so I can love you first and love others as you guide me.
+O Father, I need the Holy Spirit's guidance to help me place the right priorities in my life so I can love You first and love others as You have said I should.
 Help me block the cravings of false loves — pleasure, treasures, and notoriety.
-I want to resist the evil one's temptations that seek to allure me away from you and lead me into destructive patterns of living with others important to me.
-I invite you, Lord Jesus, to fill me with the Holy Spirit freshly and powerfully so that I can rightfully examine my heart and re-awaken my passionate love for You and for the people You have brought into my life.
+I want to resist the evil one's temptations that seek to allure me away from You and lead me into destructive patterns of living with others important to me.
+I invite You, Lord Jesus, to fill me with the Holy Spirit freshly and powerfully so that I can rightfully examine my heart and re-awaken my passionate love for You and for the people You have brought into my life.
 Thank You for hearing my prayer and re-tuning my love to Your standards.
 Amen.

 Related Scripture Readings